Bob Anderson (entertainer)

-Bob Anderson is a singer and impersonator of legendary celebrities.
+Bob Anderson is an American singer and impersonator of legendary celebrities.

 History

 Anderson’s career was started in 1973, when he was in Las Vegas and got a chance to watch a Nancy Sinatra rehearsal.
 Nancy got into an argument with The Everly Brothers and went off stage.
 Later she contacted performers but on the suggestion of entertainment journalist Mark Tan, Anderson got an opportunity to perform with Nancy on stage after his successful audition.